 International market data

-International passenger car markets clearly up after first quarter
+International passenger car markets mostly positive after three quarters

 |Neuzulassungen/Verkäufe von Personenkraftwagen|